pivotal/docs-tap/namespace-provisioner/customize-installation.md

      ## Adjust sync period of Namespace Provisioner

-     - sync_period defines the wait time for the provisioner to reconcile. sync_period is specified in time + unit format.
-30 seconds would be defaulted if a value less than 30 seconds is specified.
-If not specified, value is defaulted to 1m0s.
+     - sync_period defines the wait time for the Namespace Provisioner to reconcile. sync_period is specified in time + unit format.
+If a value less than 30 seconds is specified, it defaults to 30 seconds.
+If not specified, the value is defaults to 1m0s.

      Sample TAP values configuration: